- Supply Chain Platform

 Returns in the pharmacy world require extra layers of oversight as unused drugs on hospital floors (wards) often have to be returned to the main pharmacy if a patient is discharged early or doesn’t require the medication—or if product is expired.
 There are temperature control considerations as well as strict requirements on how unused doses should be disposed of or introduced back into stock.

-The reverse process for returns management involves vendors and is an outbound function.
+The reverse process for warehouse returns management involves vendors and is an outbound function.
 This has all the hallmarks of a traditional pick/pack/ship workflow but involves extra legwork on the front end to set up the return.
 Usually, an associate will contact the vendor for an RMA allowing the products to be shipped back to their warehouse.
 This can happen for seasonal items left over as part of a guaranteed sales plan, for products that arrived damaged, or for excess products nearing expiration that the vendor could resell via a different channel.

-Ideally, your returns process should be a streamlined operation, so merchandise is sent to your DC and you know exactly what’s in the box without having to sort and visually inspect items before putting them away.
+Ideally, your returns process should be a streamlined warehouse management operation, so merchandise is sent to your DC and you know exactly what’s in the box without having to sort and visually inspect items before putting them away.
 Even if this isn’t always possible, below are a few tips on making returns less painful.